Alexander Majors: Overland freight

-In 1854 he teamed up with William B. Waddell and William Hepburn Russell.
+In 1854, he teamed up with William B. Waddell and William Hepburn Russell.
 Majors was responsible for the freighting part of the business, Waddell was to manage the office, and Russell was to use his Washington DC contacts to acquire new contracts.
 Waddell chose be a silent partner, so the firm was initially called "Majors and Russell".
-In the 1850s their firm Russell, Majors and Waddell and the short-lived Pony Express were major businesses, contributing to the growth of Kansas City.
+In the 1850s, their firm Russell, Majors and Waddell and the short-lived Pony Express were major businesses, contributing to the growth of Kansas City.

 Majors' Overland Stage Company was part of a wide network that reached into the frontier West.
 Fifteen years later, changes in transportation had put the company out of business.

-On the Missouri side of State Line at 81st Street, Majors built a two-story frame farmhouse in 1855.
-(His house is now operated as a museum.)
+On the Missouri side of State Line at 81st Street, Majors built a two-story frame farmhouse in 1855. (later a museum.)
 From there, wagon trains headed west loaded with goods from his warehouse located on the Missouri River.
 In Westport, Majors operated a meat-packing plant.
 It supplied the trains with cured pork, soap and candles.
 For 15 years Majors and his far-flung interests were highly successful.

-In 1860 his Pony Express began.
-But by then, technology was already threatening.
-Telegraphs and railroads were being rapidly constructed across the continent.
-The telegraph made critical messages possible at speeds that could never be equalled by the Pony Express.
-Given its speed and carrying capacity, the "great iron horse" of railroad locomotives (and the cars they pulled) were finally too superior in the competition for freight and passengers against Majors' freighting and stage coach operations.